Caleb’s Positive Report

 After God delivered the Israelites from Egyptian bondage, He led them with a mighty hand to possess the land of Canaan as an inheritance (Exodus 3:8, 17).
 When they arrived at the border of Canaan, Moses chose twelve men and sent them to spy out the land.
 Caleb was one of the twelve from the tribe of Judah.

 And the camp of the Israelites were afraid and raised their voices and cried that night forgetting how the Lord delivered them from Egypt.
-They even complained against Moses and Aaron saying, “If only we had died in the land of Egypt!
+And they even complained against Moses and Aaron saying, “If only we had died in the land of Egypt!
 Or if only we had died in this wilderness!
 Why has the Lord brought us to this land to fall by the sword, that our wives and children should become victims?
 Would it not be better for us to return to Egypt?”
-So they said to one another, “Let us select a leader and return to Egypt (Joshua 14:4).
+So they said to one another, “Let us select a leader and return to Egypt (Numbers 14:2-4).

 At that point, Joshua and Caleb tore their clothes and said to the entire Israelite assembly, “The land we passed through and explored is exceedingly good.
 If the Lord is pleased with us, he will lead us into that land, a land flowing with milk and honey, and will give it to us.
 Only do not rebel against the Lord.
 And do not be afraid of the people of the land, because we will devour them.
 Their protection is gone, but the Lord is with us.
 Do not be afraid of them’” (Numbers 14:6–9).
-But the people refused to believe in God and wanted to stone Caleb and Joshua for their good report (Numbers 14:6–10).
+But the people refused to believe in God and wanted to stone Caleb and Joshua for their good report (verses 6–10).

 The Lord’s word came to pass.
 Forty years later, from all the congregation that left Egypt who were at least 20 years old at the Exodus, only Joshua and Caleb were allowed to enter and inherit the promised land.
 All the rest perished in the wilderness; their children entered the land.